Seven great examples of custom diagrams and graphs usage for business

 The complex systems require a visual tool to collaborate and create an ecosystem with minimal to zero knowledge of coding.

-Enabling graphs and diagrams, the user can visually process the logic and define the general flow both, from the user side and administration as well.
+Enabling graphs and diagrams, the user can visually process the logic and define the general flow, both from the user side and the administration side as well.

-Diagrams and graphs also allow for process automation, especially when the user deal with complicated process logic.
+Diagrams and graphs also allow for process automation, especially when the user deals with complicated process logic.

 The diagrams and graphs enable drawing attention to the particular objects or parts of the project.
 The user can scan the details and get a better understanding.